naveenchhipa350/GYM-JAVA-/README.md

 3. Update existing member information easily

-4. Check and display which memberships have expired
+4. Check and display which memberships have expired.